As of: 29th June 2024

 The Financial Market Infrastructure Act (FMIA) regulates the licensing and obligations of financial infrastructures, as well as the conduct obligations of financial market participants in securities and derivatives trading.
 Even before it came into effect in January 2016, the Federal Council announced that the Federal Department of Finance (FDF) would subject the FMIA to a general review and compile a report.

 In this report, the FDF concludes that the FMIA has largely proved its worth since coming into effect.
-However, it is necessary to further strengthen transparency and legal certainty in specific regulatory areas.
-Additionally, the Federal Council has determined to enact the reporting obligation for small non-financial counterparties concerning derivatives transactions, which will be made effective on January 1, 2028.
+However, it is necessary to further strengthen transparency and legal certainty in certain regulatory areas.
+Additionally, the Federal Council has decided to implement the reporting obligation for small non-financial counterparties regarding derivatives transactions, which will come into force on January 1, 2028.
+SwissHoldings submitted its response for consultation on October 4, 2024.
+The FDF is currently evaluating the consultation responses.

 Outlook